Airport Security Police (Bermuda): History of the Bermuda International Airport

 Following the War, all of the RAF establishment in Bermuda had been withdrawn, but the senior local RAF officer, Wing Commander Edward Maurice "Mo" Ware, DFC, remained on loan to the local government (eventually becoming the civilian Director of the Department of Civil Aviation), and oversaw the conversion of the RAF facilities into a Civil Air Terminal (the rest of the airfield, Kindley Field, was, at that time, operated by the US Army Air Forces).
 By 1945, flying boats were rapidly being replaced as airliners by landplanes, and civil airlines began using the US Army's runway to access the Bermuda Government's terminal.
 In 1948, the US Army Air Forces became the independent US Air Force, the airbase became Kindley Air Force Base, and the civil flying boat airport on Darrell's Island closed completely.
-In 1970, the airfield was transferred to the US Navy.
+The United States Navy has built its Naval Operating Base Bermuda at the same time that the United States Army had constructed Kindley Field, and had used it as a base for maritime patrol flying boats until 1965, when these were replaced with landplanes and the US Navy's air operations at Bermuda were moved to Kindley Air Force Base.
+In 1970, by when the United States Air Force had little need of a trans-Atlantic staging post due to the increased range of its bombers and transport aircraft, the airfield was transferred to the US Navy.
 When the US Navy withdrew from Bermuda in 1995, operation of the entire airfield was handed over to the Bermuda Government, and it was renamed the Bermuda International Airport (with the Civil Air Terminal no longer distinguished within it).